Early intervention for babies and toddlers

 Having a baby is a wonderful adventure.
 But, as with any adventure, there are ups and downs.
 Sometimes babies or young children don’t seem to develop as you would expect.
 If you suspect that your baby is not on track, take that first step and determine if she needs a little help.
 By getting help early, you are giving your baby the best possible start in life.
 It is easy and the evaluation is free.
 What better gift could you give your child?

 Have questions?
 Send them to AskUs@marchofdimes.org

-Note: This is the third post in the new weekly series Delays and disabilities – how to get help for your child.
-It appears every Wednesday.
-We welcome your comments and input.
+Note: This post appears in the series Delays and disabilities – how to get help for your child.